JoseRoca/AfxNova/docs/RichEdit /CTextDocument2 Class.md

 Retrieves a range for the content at or nearest to the specified point on the screen.

 ```
-FUNCTION CTextDocument2.RangeFromPoint (BYVAL x AS LONG, BYVAL y AS LONG) AS ITextRange PTR
+FUNCTION RangeFromPoint (BYVAL x AS LONG, BYVAL y AS LONG) AS ITextRange PTR
 ```

 | Parameter | Description |